We Asked a Copyright Expert Whether Hugo Boss Ripped Off The xx

 In your opinion, have Hugo Boss legally done something wrong?

-It is a very gray area of copyright law, which we would only know the answer to if it went to court.
+It is a very grey area of copyright law, which we would only know the answer to if it went to court.
 It is a matter of inspiration versus infringement.
 If, as a brand, you want to use a track in an advert, you need to get permission from all of the copyright owners.
-In a recording of a song with lyrics, there are three copyright owners: the copyright of the recording, the copyright of the words, and the copyright of the music itself.
+In a recording of a song with lyrics, there are three copyright owners.
+The copyright of the recording, the copyright of the words and the copyright of the music itself.
 Which are often all owned by different people.
 So you need to do three different deals to get that track.
-That is time-consuming, expensive, and any one of those people can turn around and say no. So, if you can’t get permission or it is too expensive, what can you do?
-Well, there are agencies out there who will commission ‘sound-alikes.’
-They will go to a composer and say they want something that sounds just like something else.
+That is time consuming, expensive, and any one of those people can turn around and say no. So, if you can’t get permission or it is too expensive, what can you do?
+Well, there are agencies out there who will commission ‘sound-alikes’.
+They will go to a composer, say they want something that sounds just like something else.

 What happens when things like this go to court?